How to Check your Schedule for School? – Find Classes for Next Year

 3. Last-Minute Revisions:

-• Even if they have completed most students’ schedules, they could be making last-minute adjustments or revisions.
-This could be due to factors like teacher availability changes, room allocations, or course cancellations.
+• Even if they have completed most students’ schedules, they could be making last-minute adjustments or revisions due to changes in teacher availability, room allocations, or course cancellations.

 4. Fairness & Efficiency Concerns: